Unzor/imglink/README.md

 imglink is currently in early developement, and images often aren't read correctly as the image is pixelated and works best on images with smoother text.

 # Usage
+These are instructions for setting up on desktop.
+For Replit setup, visit [here.](https://github.com/Unzor/imglink/tree/replit)
 First, install all dependencies:
 ```
 npm install